 3. Great Managers Aren’t Afraid to Fire Difficult Seasonal Workers

 Hospitality management professionals know that even though seasons can be short, it’s best not to wait until they’re over to be free of problem employees.
 It can be tempting to avoid the conflict that comes from letting workers go, but the best managers remember that often, firing difficult seasonal workers is for the good of the entire staff.

 “Resentment will build from everyone else having to pick up the pieces,” says Spicer.
 “It’s far better to cut them loose than keep them around.
 99.9 percent of the people say, ‘Thank goodness.’
 I have found that it can raise morale when you cut the dead weight.”

 4. Hospitality Career Pros Always Look Out for Possible Permanent Employees

 When you’re in a hospitality management position, keep an eye out for potential permanent hires among your seasonal staff.

 Consider making efforts to keep in touch with employees you’d like to re-hire, and even offering incentives to seasonal employees who choose to return in subsequent years.

 It’s also important to treat every single employee, seasonal or otherwise, as a potential customer.
 They will be your link to broader communities—including networks of their friends and family members.
 If you provide them with positive and memorable work experiences, you’ll likely see your investment in their happiness returning to you and your future business for years to come.

-Visit AOLCC to learn more about our programs or to speak with an advisor.
+Learn more about our programs or to speak with an advisor.